 5. “You can’t earn from betting.
 It’s a Mug’s game”

 Like all other ventures, sports betting carries risk.
 But professionals certainly do make a living from it.
-The fact is, the guys that are earning don’t tend to talk about it too much — probably in fear of giving away their secrets.
+The fact is, the guys that are earning a profit don’t tend to talk about it too much — probably in fear of giving away their secrets.

 Profitable gamblers often treat the sports betting markets like investments in the stock market.
 From my experience there’s two main approaches: